-Hi.
+Hello World!
 I’m a computer scientist that strives to develop people and ideas.
-I do that as an Associate Professor in the Math and Computer Science Department at Westmont College in Santa Barbara.
-For ten years prior to that I worked at the University of California, Irvine.
-This blog is a place where I try and aggregate my contributions.
+Since the summer of 2023, I’ve done that as the Co-Founder and Chief Technology Officer of Blockpliance.
+Blockpliance is a risk compliance and anti-money laundering fintech start-up that works with financial institutions to promote their responsible engagement with the cryptocurrency ecosystem.
+Simultaneously I’ve taught as a Professor in the Math and Computer Science Department at Westmont College in Santa Barbara.
+From 2005-2015, I was a tenured professor at the University of California, Irvine and continue to teach there as a visiting faculty member.
+This blog (djp3.net) is a place where I try and aggregate my scholarly contributions.
 A longer biography is at the bottom of this page.
 I have presences all over the web, some of which follow.
 If you are looking for one that isn’t here, ask via the comments.
 Thanks!
 I look forward to meeting you.

 - Preferred Professional: firstname.lastname@example.org

 - Bibliography Aggregators:

 - Facebook: donald.j.patterson.iii

 - Mastodon: Mastodon @ Medium.com

 - Google services:

 - Blogs (alas….slowing decaying):